-The Welshman is set to become the first person to referee 100 Test matches
+The Welshman became the first person to referee 100 Test matches

 Role model and rugby referee Nigel Owens